tpf/soc/standards-of-conduct.md

 This code of conduct outlines our expectations for participant behavior.
-We invite all sponsors, volunteers, speakers, attendees, vendors, and other participants to help us realize a safe and positive conference experience for everyone.
+We invite all sponsors, volunteers, speakers, attendees, vendors, and other participants to help us realize a safe and positive experience for everyone.

 ## 2. Scope

-We expect all event participants (sponsors, volunteers, speakers, attendees, vendors, and other guests) to abide by this code of conduct at all conference venues and conference-related social events.
+We expect all event participants (sponsors, volunteers, speakers, attendees, vendors, and other guests) to abide by this code of conduct in all interactions between participants during the event.

 ## 3. Expected Behavior

 * Be considerate, respectful, and collaborative.
 * Refrain from demeaning, discriminatory or harassing behavior and speech.
 * Be mindful of your surroundings and of your fellow participants.
-* Alert conference organizers if you notice a dangerous situation or someone in distress.
+* If you see something that causes you concern, alert the SOC committee.

 ## 4. Unacceptable Behavior

+Possible unacceptable behaviors include:
-Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees.
-The Perl Conference venues may be shared with members of the public; please be respectful to all patrons of these locations.
+* Intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct

-Harassment includes: offensive verbal comments related to gender, gender identity, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording;
+* Offensive verbal comments related to gender
+* Gender identity, sexual orientation, race, religion, disability
+* Inappropriate use of nudity and/or sexual images (including presentation slides)
+* Deliberate intimidation, stalking or following
+* Harassing photography or recording
-sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.
+* Sustained disruption of talks or other events
+* Inappropriate and/or unwelcome physical contact and/or sexual attention.

 ## 5. Consequences of Unacceptable Behavior

-Unacceptable behavior by other attendees, organizers, venue staff, sponsors, or other patrons of The Perl Conference venues will not be tolerated.
+Unacceptable behavior by attendees, organizers, venue staff, sponsors, or patrons of TPF venues will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If anyone engages in unacceptable behavior, the conference organizers may take any action they deem appropriate including expulsion from the conference without warning or refund.
+If anyone engages in unacceptable behavior, the SOC committee may take any action they deem appropriate including expulsion without warning or compensation.

 ## 6. Reporting Incidents

-If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify a member of the SoC Event Committee as soon as possible.
-If you do not know who these members are, ask any event organizer or volunteer for help.
-You may also email [soc@perlconference.us](mailto:soc@perlconference.us) to report an incident if you prefer.
+If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify a [member of the SOC Committee](SOC-committee-members.md) as soon as possible.
+You may also email [cat@perlfoundation.org](mailto:cat@perlfoundation.org) or [use the following web form](...) to report an incident if you prefer.

 ## 7. Standard of Conduct Committee